Mazur's inequality and laffaille's theorem: Introduction

 \section{Introduction}

-Many spaces that show up in $p$-adic Hodge theory are closely related to buildings.
-Quite naturally, building theoretical tools have thus occasionally been used to study these spaces.
-In continuation with \cite{CoNi12}, this paper tries to promote the idea that a more systematic use of the building framework sometimes leads to streamlined proofs and new results in $p$-adic Hodge theory, and certainly already provides an enlightening new point of view on various classical notions.
+Many spaces that show up in $p$-adic Hodge theory are closely related to buildings, if only because they involve filtrations and lattices (or norms), which are respectively classified by Tits and Bruhat-Tits buildings.
+Quite naturally, building theoretical tools have thus occasionally been used to study these spaces, as in~\cite{RaZi02}, \cite{VoWe11} or \cite{ChVi18}.
+In continuation with \cite{CoNi16}, this paper tries to promote the idea that a more systematic use of buildings sometimes leads to streamlined proofs and new results in $p$-adic Hodge theory, and certainly already provides an enlightening new point of view on various classical notions, simply by recasting them in a metric geometry framework.